Sig Sauer P938 Review : Single Action, Single Stack

 I have had zero reliability issues with the Sig P938.
 I have fired over 500 rounds through this gun with zero malfunctions, jams, or stoppages of any kind.
 I have fired a good variety of ammunition.
 Roughly 400 rounds of this has been FMJ, with about 100 of Hornady Critical Duty 9mm and Sig’s own 124-grain +P V-Crown JHP.
 All have function flawlessly.

 One caveat: I have kept this gun studiously clean.
 I am a gun cleaning guy and I wouldn’t really carry a dirty gun regardless of what I carried.
 But with all-metal, 1911-esque designs, cleaning is probably pretty important.
 In any case, I haven’t had a malfunction, so it definitely hasn’t hurt anything.
-I would be absolutely confident recommending the P938 on the basis of reliability.
+I would be absolutely confident recommending the P938 on the basis of its reliability.

 Accuracy